mdaffin/disconnected.systems/content/blog/2017-03-04-pi-zero-w-rover-setup.md

 ln -sf /usr/lib/systemd/system/getty@ttyGS0.service /etc/systemd/system/multi-user.target.wants/getty@ttyGS0.service
 ```

+To connect to the pi zero over use serial you will need a program such as
+`picocom`, `minicom`, `screen`, `putty`, or even the Arduino IDE.
+There are many
+guides out there about how to do this so I will leave out the details in this
-You can find out more about the otg functionality of the pi
+post.
+You can find out more about the other otg functionality of the pi
 [here](https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/overview).

 We want to be able to control two servos from the pi, luckily the pi contains